pragmint/open-practices/capabilities/proactive-failure-notification.md

 1. **No Notifications:** There is no automated system of notifying teams that a failure has occurred in deployed environments.
 Failures are typically caught via manual QA or reported by users.
 2. **Rudimentary Notifications:** Some alerting rules are in place, but thresholds are not well-defined.
 Notifications are often irrelevant or too frequent.
 3. **Threshold-based Notifications:** Alerting rules are well-defined, with failure thresholds tuned to accurately spot issues.
 Notifications are relevant and timely.
-4. **Proactive Notification:** Rate of change metrics are tracked to proactively spot potential issues.
+4. **Proactive Notifications:** Rate of change metrics are tracked to proactively spot potential issues.
 There are automated responses to many notifications, and teams continuously review and refine alerting rules to anticipate and prevent failures.

 The number you selected represents your overall score for this capability.
 If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
 For example, if you think your team or organization has somewhere between basic and mature notifications, then you would score a 2.5.